Art Department (ART)

 Internship in Art

 An academic or experientially relevant course in the creative arts, art education, art history and museology.
-Prerequisite: junior standing with at least a 2.5 overall GPA and a 2.75 GPA in art; at least 22 hours in art including specific course work where applicable.
-Repeatable for credit — maximum 15.
+Repeatable for credit - maximum 15.
 No more than six credits may be applied toward a major in the art department.
-Pass/Fail grading.
-Prerequisite: junior standing; at least a 2.50 overall GPA and a 2.75 GPA in art; at least 22 hours in art including specific course work where applicable.
+Prerequisite: at least a 2.50 overall GPA and a 2.75 GPA in art; at least 22 hours in art including specific course work where applicable; junior standing.
 Pass/Fail grading.
 Offered Occasionally.

 ART 462 Cr.3

 A Studio course emphasizing thematic and conceptual growth in drawing with self-directed and mentored projects.
 Students will explore, examine and develop a concept in drawing by analyzing and integrating contemporary drawings practices.
 Utilizing the expertise and experience gained in studio media, student will experiment in alternative drawing media to seek connections among various studio practices including installation and performance.
+Repeatable for credit - maximum six.
 Lect.
 1, Studio 4.
-Repeatable for credit - maximum 6.
 Prerequisite: ART 362.
 Offered Annually.

 ART 473 Cr.3